-It will be recalled that the method introduced by Freud and Breuer was very early on given the name of the "talking cure" by Anna O., one of Breuer's patients.
-It was the experience inaugurated with this hysterical patient that led them to the discovery of the pathogenetic event known as the traumatic experience.
+It will be recalled that shortly after its birth the method introduced by Breuer and Freud was baptized by one of Breuer's patients, Anna O., the 'talking cure'.
+It was the experience inaugurated with this hysterical patient that led them to the discovery of the pathogenic event dubbed the traumatic experience.

-If this event was recognized as being the cause of the symptom, it was because the putting into words of the event (in the patient's "stories") determined the lifting of the symptom.
-Here the term prise de conscience, borrowed from the psychological theory that was constructed on this fact, retains a prestige which merits the distrust we hold to be the best attitude towards explanations that do office as self-evident truths.
-The psychological prejudices of Freud's day were opposed to acknowledging the existence of any reality in verbalization as such, other than its own flatus vocis.
-The fact remains that in the hypnotic state verbalization is disassociated from the prise de conscience, and this fact alone is surely enough to require a revision of that conception of its effects.
+If this event was recognized as being the cause of the symptom, it was because the putting into words of the event (in the patient's 'stories') determined the lifting of the symptom.
+Here the term 'prise de conscience', borrowed from the psychological theory that was constructed on this fact, retains a prestige that merits a healthy distrust of explanations that do office as self-evident truths.
+The psychological prejudices of Freud's day were opposed to acknowledging in verbalization as such any reality other than its own flatus vocisi.
+The fact remains that in the hypnotic state verbalization is dissociated from the prise de conscience, and this fact alone is enough to require a revision of that conception of its effects.

-But why is it that the worthy proponents of the behaviorist Aufhebung do not use this as their example to show that they do not have to know whether the subject has remembered anything whatever from the past?
+But why is it that the doughty advocates of the behaviourist Aufhebung do not use this as their example to show that they do not have to know whether the subject has remembered anything whatever from the past?
 He has simply recounted the event.
-But we would say that he has verbalized it-or, in order to further develop this term whose echoes in French call to mind a Pandora figure other than the one with the box (in which the term should probably be locked up for good),40 that he has made it pass into the verbe41 or more precisely into the epos42 by which he brings back into present time the origins of his own person.
-And he does this in a Language which permits his discourse to be understood by his contemporaries, and which furthermore presupposes their present discourse.
-Thus it happens that the recitation of the epos may include some discourse of olden days in its own archaic or even foreign tongue, or may even pursue its course in present time with all the animation of the actor; but it is like an indirect discourse, isolated inside quotation marks within the thread of the narration, and, if the discourse is played out, it is on a stage implying the presence not only of the chorus, but also of spectators.
+But I would say that he has verbalized it - or, to develop a term whose echoes in French call to mind a Pandora figure other than the one with the box (in which the term should probably be locked up for good), 14 that he has made it pass into the verbe, 15 or, more precisely, into the epos 16 by which he brings back into present time the origins of his own person.
+And he does this in a language that allows his discourse to be understood by his contemporaries, and which furthermore presupposes their present discourse.
+Thus it happens that the recitation of the epos may include a discourse of earlier days in its own archaic, even foreign language, or may even pursue its course in present time with all the animation of the actor; but it is like an indirect discourse, isolated in quotation marks within the thread of the narration, and, if the discourse is played out, it is on a stage implying the presence not only of the chorus, but also of spectators.

-Hypnotic rememoration is doubtless a reproduction of the past, but it is above all a spoken representation -and as such implies all sorts of presences.
-It stands in the same relation to the waking rememoration of what is curiously called in analysis "the material," as the drama in which the original myths of the City State are produced before its assembled citizens stands in relation to a history which may well be made up of materials, but in which a nation today learns to read the symbols of a destiny on the march.
-In Heideggerian language one could say that both types of rememoration constitute the subject as gewesend-that is, as being the one who thus has been.
+Hypnotic recollection is, no doubt, a reproduction of the past, but it is above all a spoken representation - and as such implies all sorts of presences.
+It stands in the same relation to the waking recollection of what is curiously called in analysis 'the material', as the drama in which the original myths of the City State are produced before its assembled citizens stands in relation to a history that may well be made up of materials, but in which a nation today learns to read the symbols of a destiny on the march.
+In Heideggerian language one could say that both types of recollection constitute the subject as gewesend - that is to say, as being the one who thus has been.
 But in the internal unity of this temporalization, the existent marks the convergence of the having-beens.
-That is to say, other encounters being assumed to have taken place since any particular one whatever of these moments considered as having-beens, there would have issued from it another existent which would cause him to have been in quite a different way.
+That is to say, other encounters being assumed to have taken place since any one of these moments having been, there would have issued from it another existent that would cause him to have been quite otherwise.